canonical/netbox/charm/docs/index.md

 and straightforward through Juju's clean interface.
 It will allow easy deployment into multiple environments for testing of changes.

+## Limitations

+TODO Talk about limitations with scripts/reports and redirect to the how-to for scripts/reports.

 ## Other resources

 - [Netbox upstream repository](https://github.com/netbox-community/netbox)